irfansyakir/portfolio/README.md

 # Irfan Syakir - Portfolio Website

-This is my personal portfolio website showcasing my skills, projects, and experience as a Software Engineer and DevOps enthusiast.
+This is my personal portfolio website showcasing my skills, projects, and experience as an aspiring Software Engineer

 ## 🚀 Live Website